November 27, 2019

 Mounting procedure of tilt plates

 Tilt plates can be fixed to the structure with anchors and screws or with grout.
-When tilt plate experiences temperature changes or weather, a combination of both anchors and grout works best.
+When a tilt plate experiences temperature changes or weather, a combination of both anchors and grout works best.

 Anchors and screws